HughHuang96824/Alogorithms-on-Graphs/README.md

 # Alogorithms-on-Graphs

 Topics:
-Definition of Graphs and Representing Graphs, Connected Components;
+Definition of Graphs and Representing Graphs// Connected Components//
-Previsit and Postvisit Orders;
+Previsit and Postvisit Orders//
-Directed Acyclic Graphs;
+Directed Acyclic Graphs//
-Topological Sort;
+Topological Sort//
-Strongly Connected Components;
+Strongly Connected Components//
-Breadth-First and Depth-First Search;
+Breadth-First and Depth-First Search//
-Shortest Path Tree;
+Shortest Path Tree//
-Fastest Route;
+Fastest Route//
-Dijkstra's Algorithm;
+Dijkstra's Algorithm//
-Building a Network;
+Building a Network//
-Greedy Algorithms;
+Greedy Algorithms//
-Cut Property;
+Cut Property//
-Kruskal’s Algorithm and Prim’s Algorithm;
+Kruskal’s Algorithm and Prim’s Algorithm//

 The following programs are assignments for Alogorithms on Graphs.
 The descriptions of the assignments are in the pdf files